heitoradao/mandelbrot-threadpool/README.md

 ### Whats is it?

-This Qt Widgets / C++ desktop app, draw fractals.
+This Qt Widgets / C++ desktop app draw fractals.

 It renders the Mandelbrot set.

 ### Purpose

-To learn concurrent programming.
-For the Art.
+To learn parallel programming.
+To the beauty & art.